SEX WORK LAWS IN AUSTRALIA

 Sex Industry Offences Act 2005

-Threaten a person to work or continue to work for you as a sex worker by using threats, intimidation, drugs or poisons, false representations or fraud, threats of deportation, or any other form of unreasonable or unfair pressure
+Threaten a sex worker by using threats, intimidation, drugs or poisons, false representations or fraud, threats of deportation, or any other form of unreasonable or unfair pressure

 Maximum Penalty